Improving Person Re-identification by Attribute and Identity Learning: Introduction

 \section{Introduction}

-This paper aims to improve the performance of large-scale person re-identification (re-ID), using complementary cues from attribute labels .
-Both person re-ID and attribute recognition imply critical applications in surveillance.
-Person re-ID is a task of finding the queried person from the non-overlapping cameras, and the goal of attribute recognition is to predict the presence of a set of attributes from an image.
+Person re-ID \citep{zhu2018fast,liu2017end,wu2017deep,ren2017multi} and attribute recognition \citep{zhu2017multi, deng2014pedestrian, abdulnabi2015multi} both imply critical applications in surveillance.
+Person re-ID is a task of finding the queried person from non-overlapping cameras, while the goal of attribute recognition is to predict the presence of a set of attributes from an image.
+Attributes describe detail information for a person, including gender, accessory, the color of clothes, \emph{etc}.
+Two examples of how attributes describe a person are shown in Fig. \ref{fig:1motivation} (a).
+In this paper, we aim to improve the performance of large-scale person re-ID, using complementary cues from attribute labels.
+The motivation of this paper is that existing large-scale pedestrian datasets for re-ID contains only annotations of identity labels, we believe that attribute labels are complementary with identity labels in person re-ID.

-The major starting point of this paper is that person re-ID, especially those based on the CNN features, relies on global descriptors, while attribute recognition usually denotes local structures of a person.
-We speculate that correctly predicting person attributes can improve the discriminative ability of a re-ID system.
-A re-ID algorithm may fail to tell the subtle difference between two identities when their appearances look alike, but one can make a more precise judgment by looking into the details.
-As shown in the 4th row of Fig. \ref{fig:1motivation}, a re-ID system fails to discriminate between persons wearing similar blue and black clothes; but attributes may suggest that \emph{male}, \emph{not wearing a hat} and \emph{no bags} can eliminate the false matches.

-Comparing with the previous literature discussing re-ID and attributes, this paper differs in two aspects.
-First, most methods use attributes to strengthen the relationship of image pairs or triplets \cite{su2015multi,su2016deep,khamis2014joint,layne2012person}.
-Historically, this line of methods is such designed because the datasets usually provided only two images per identity.
-Yet the recent large-scale datasets (\eg, Market-1501 \cite{zheng2015scalable} and DukeMTMC-reID \cite{zhedong2017unlabeled}) provides richer training samples per class, and it is observed that training a classification model is superior to the siamese model \cite{zheng2016person}.
-Therefore, this paper adopts a classification CNN model to train the multi-task network.